jdeluyck/kcoreorg-website/_posts/2012/2012-10-23-copying-over-your-wifi-access-points-on-android.md

 Next, we want to add this to the new file.
 Easy peasy: `cat /tmp/wpa_supplicant.old >> /tmp/wpa_supplicant.new`.

-The last thing to do is put the new file on the new phone, and reset it&#8217;s permissions:
+The last thing to do is put the new file on the new phone, and reset it's permissions:
 `adb push /tmp/wpa_supplicant.new /mnt/sdcard/wpa_supplicant.conf<br />
 adb shell<br />
 su<br />